Knife-footed frog

-The knife-footed frog (Ranoidea cultripes) is a species of burrowing frog in the family Hylidae.
+The knife-footed frog (Cyclorana cultripes) is a species of burrowing frog in the family Hylidae.
 It is endemic to Australia, where it is found over a wide area in the north of the continent.

 Description

 The knife-footed frog is of moderate to stout stature and can be grey to grey-brown to olive-brown or green in colouration with irregular patches.
 A pale thin stripe starts at the tip of its snout and extends lengthways along its spine.
 Behind the eyes it has a broad pale bar.
 A streak of colouration that is faint to strong extends from the corner of the eye down to merge with side patterns.
 The upper lip is brown along its edge with flecks of white.
 The back of the thighs and groin are light grey-brown in colouration with white mottling.
 The underside is mostly white.

 The back of the knife-footed frog is smooth or slightly warty.
 Both sexes have a coarsely granular belly, but males have a finely granular throat whereas female throats are smooth.
 Its fingers are unwebbed and about one-third to half of its toes are webbed,.
 Neither its fingers nor toes have discs.
 Females (38–43 mm) are slightly larger than males (38–41 mm).

 The knife-footed frog shares its range with two similar species – the rough frog (Cyclorana verrucosa) and Main's frog (Cyclorana maini).
 The knife-footed frog can be distinguished from the rough frog by the smoother skin on its back where the rough frog has slightly to extremely warty skin.
 The knife-footed frog also lacks the dark lateral head stripe of Main's frog.